Frank1572/AristaLevel5Labs-1/README.md

 The following describes how to use the ansible playbooks in a greenfield environment (currently configlets are designed for EVPN):

-Always consider the use of "--limit hecxx" (with 'xx' being the location number) to ensure you are not running against the wrong/ all CVP installations in HEC.
+Always consider the use of "--limit hecXX" (with 'XX' being the location number) to ensure you are not running against the wrong/ all CVP installations in HEC.
 (This is work in process and may change)

 - Create OOB01 a/b configuration with the ansible scripts

-		ansible-playbook dhcp.yml -i dhcp --tags "oob01" --limit HECxx
+		ansible-playbook cva.yml -i dhcp --tags "oob01" --limit hecXX

  - Copy the generated configs onto the OOB01 a/b switches.
 File location is from main ansible folder in "roles/oob01/files/configs/"